CNC machined components made from TECAPEEK.

 Looking for more information about high performance plastics?

-Take a look at our product range of Ensinger TECAPEEK products available in rod, tube and sheet stock profiles.
+Our Ensinger TECAPEEK products are available in rod, tube and sheet profiles.

 We offer a wide range of these materials such as: PI, PAI, PTFE, PPS, PPSU, PEI, PSU and PVDF.

-Contact today our nationwide team of experts to help you select the correct material for your application, design and CNC machining services.
+Contact Supply Services’ nationwide team of experts to help you select the correct material for your application, design and CNC machining services.

 Toll free 0800 102 112.
 We are located in Auckland, Mount Maunganui (HQ) and Christchurch.